systemd/mkosi/mkosi/resources/mkosi.md

   `ExtraSearchPaths=`, the binary will be executed on the host.

 : If set to `default`, mkosi will automatically add an extra tools tree image and use it as the tools tree.

+: Note that mkosi will only build a single default tools tree per build, even if multiple images are defined in `mkosi.images` with `ToolsTree=default`.
+The settings of the "last" image will apply to the default tools tree (usually the image defined last in mkosi.images and without any dependencies on other images).

-The following table shows for which distributions default tools tree packages are defined and which packages are included in those default tools trees:
+: The following table shows for which distributions default tools tree packages are defined and which packages are included in those default tools trees:

   |                         | Fedora | CentOS | Debian | Ubuntu | Arch | openSUSE |
   |-------------------------|--------|--------|--------|--------|------|----------|